MaxDehaut/Terraform-Training/start/section-3/ex02/README.md

 ## Step 1 - Prepare the environment

 - Collect the solution file from exercise 3.01
-- Add 1 variables to store:
-  - The location with a default value of "West Europe"

 ## Step 2 - Create a validation rule